 Urgent Care & Board Certified Emergency Physician & Medical Doctor located in Forest Hills, NY

 If you’re applying for a green card, the United States Citizenship and Immigration Service (USCIS) requires a medical examination to assess your risk to the health of the general public.
-Forest Urgent Care in Forest Hills, NY and Hunters Point, Long Island City, is a designated civil surgeon and provides the required examination and necessary form I-693.
+Forest Urgent Care LIC and Forest Hills, New York, is a designated civil surgeon and provides the required examination and necessary form I-693.
 Call today or book an appointment online.